Caring For Your Wisdom Teeth Stitches

-What to expect in the First days of Wisdom Tooth Extraction.
+What to expect in the First days of Wisdom Tooth Extraction in Houston, TX

 Getting wisdom tooth surgery is a complex procedure, and what follows post-extraction is a journey in itself.
 There could be swelling and pain after the extraction, and taking care of the extraction site with stitches requires some effort at home.

-If you take care of your stitches, they will heal over time.
-The stitches will dissolve easily.
+When you take care of your stitches, they will heal over time.
+The stitches ( if dissolvable) will go easily by themselves.
 However, if proper care is not taken, the wound can become infected or develop into a dry socket.

 Let’s discuss what you need to know about caring for the dissolvable stitches in your mouth.
 This will help you heal comfortably and avoid problems.